Housing at the Massachusetts Institute of Technology: Burton-Conner House

 Burton-Conner House, (shortened to Burton-Conner or BC), is located at 410 Memorial Drive, on the north bank of the Charles River.
 Burton-Conner houses 344 residents.
 The building is five stories high, plus a ground floor.

 Burton-Conner is a combination of two major sections of the former "Riverside" hotel and apartment building, which MIT acquired and reopened as a dormitory in 1950.
 "Burton House" consists of the 3 westernmost wings, while "Conner Hall" comprises the remaining 2 wings of the extended E-shaped structure.
 Burton is named after former dean Alfred Edgar Burton.
 The two sections of the building are physically separated by a firewall above the ground floor, with five residential floors on the Burton side and four on the Conner side.

 In the 1960s, a dining hall was added at the rear of Burton-Conner, on the side away from the river.
 Some years later, the dining hall was shut down and the space became the Porter Room, a shared meeting and student event space.
 The entire building underwent a complete restructuring during 1970–1971, when the internal layout was changed from a floor orientation (with floor-wide bathrooms and communal showers) to a suite orientation (introducing kitchens, suite lounges, and semi-private bathrooms).
-Today, Burton-Conner amenities include a library with Athena-network computers, a study area, an electronics lab and darkroom (unused for over 10 years), music rooms, a game room, weight and exercise rooms, and a lounge with a snack bar.

 In February 2019, the MIT administration announced that Burton-Conner would be closed from June 2020 to August 2022 for a complete renovation.
 Dormitory residents expressed concerns about interim housing and the effects this might have on dormitory culture.
 The dormitory was re-opened during the wind-down of the COVID-19 pandemic in September 2022, amid criticism that the building was "without landmarks" due to restrictions on students painting traditional wall murals.
 Canvas panels were offered instead, but the paperwork, approvals needed, and delays were objected to.

+BC amenities include a library, a study area, a makerspace, two music rooms, a game room, gym, and a lounge with a kitchen.
+Burton-Conner retains a number of distinctive traditions rooted in its suite-based culture.
+Each floor maintains its own culture and elects its own leadership, and many floors install custom artwork or emblems on their walls as expressions of floor pride.
+A wall on the ground floor features each of the nine floor emblems painted by residents, updated over the years.